UPPMAX/programming_formalisms/docs/project_start/startup.md

     - Use GitHub
     - Open ``planet.py``
-    - Add some documentation
+    - Add some documentation (comments in python start with `#`)
     - Example:
-    	- # Time iteration of the postion of Earth
+    	- Time iteration of the postion of Earth
-     	- # Make subplots of Earth's revolution and the change of Sun–Earth distance
+     	- Make subplots of Earth's revolution and the change of Sun–Earth distance
     - Commit your changes
     	- Note that there is no staging area on GitHub
     - Go to your local git folder in a terminal to get the GitHub changes locally.